jarvisar/senior-design/User_Docs.md

 #### Receiving Results

-All data is pulled directly from [NASA's Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PSCompPars) operated by the [California Institute of Technology](https://www.ipac.caltech.edu/).
-After submitting a search, the results will be displayed in a table format with four additional buttons for enhanced functionality.
-Easily configure the table columns with the column configuration button, revisit previous searches with the previous search button, quickly copy the search parameters to the clipboard with the copy button, and even export the data as a CSV file for local storage with the simple click of the download button.
+After submitting a search, the results are displayed in a table format with five additional buttons for enhanced functionality.
+Configure the table columns with the column configuration button, revisit previous searches with the previous search button, copy the search parameters to the clipboard with the copy button, close all currently expanded rows, and export the data as a CSV file to the local disk.

-Easily sort the exoplanet data by clicking on a column header, switching between descending and ascending order.
-In-depth information about a specific exoplanet is available by simply clicking on its row, such as planet type, orbit information, and its position in the sky.
+Sort the exoplanet data by clicking on a column header and switch between descending and ascending order.
+In-depth information about a specific exoplanet is available by clicking on its row, such as planet type, orbit information, and its position in the sky.
 Searchable terms within the expanded row are highlighted in cyan and can search for similar exoplanets by clicking on them.

 #### Understanding the Results

 The results returned from the search will include columns with information such as the exoplanet's name, host name, discovery method, discovery year, discovery facility, and academic reference.

   * The density column is measured in g/cm<sup>3</sup>
-  * The radius column is measured in units of radius of the Earth (ER)
+  * The radius column is measured in either units of radius of the Earth (Re) or Jupiter (Rj)
-  * The mass column is measured in units of mass of the Earth (EM)
+  * The mass column is measured in either units of mass of the Earth (Me) or Jupiter (Mj)
   * Orbital period is measured in days; refers to how long it takes for exoplanet to fully orbit its host star
   * Semi-major axis is measured in astronomical units (AU); refers to distance between planet and host star

 For example, an exoplanet with a radius of 0.5 ER and a mass of 2 EM has half the radius and twice the mass of the Earth.
 For reference, the Earth's radius is 6,371km, its mass is 5.972 x 10<sup>24</sup> kg, and its density is 5.5 g/cm<sup>3</sup>.
+Jupiter's radius is 71,492km and its mass is 1.899 x 10<sup>27</sup> kg.
 The Earth's orbital period is 365.25 days, and its distance from the Sun is exactly 1 AU.

-## Installation
+## Local Installation

 These instructions will help get a copy of the web app up and running on a local machine.